micheles/decorator/documentation.rst

 Since now there is a single manual for all Python versions, I took the occasion for overhauling the documentation.
 Therefore, even if you are an old time user, you may want to read the docs again, since several examples have been improved.
-The packaging has been improved and now I am also distributing the code in wheel format.
+The packaging has been improved and I am distributing the code in wheel format too.
 The integration with setuptools has been improved and now you can use ``python setup.py test`` to run the tests.
 A new utility function ``decorate(func, caller)`` has been added, doing the same job that in the past was done